webarch-coop/ansible-role-systemd/README.md

 `systemd` is a [System and Service Manager](https://systemd.io/) that _"runs as PID 1 and starts the rest of the system"_.

-This repo contains an Ansible role for configuring systemd services on Debian, this role has been designed to be as generic as possible in order to enable to it be used to configure any systemd service, by default it configures `systemd-timesyncd`.
+This repo contains an Ansible role for configuring [systemd on Debian](https://manpages.debian.org/systemd/systemd.1.en.html), this role has been designed to be as generic as possible in order to enable to it be used to configure any systemd service, by default it configures `systemd-timesyncd`.

-On Debian Buster [backports](https://backports.debian.org/Instructions/) is required to get the [latest version of systemd](https://packages.debian.org/buster-backports/systemd), the [Webarchitects apt role](https://git.coop/webarch/apt) can be used to enable backports.
+On Debian Buster [backports](https://backports.debian.org/Instructions/) is required to get the [latest version of systemd](https://packages.debian.org/buster-backports/systemd), the [Webarchitects apt Ansible role](https://git.coop/webarch/apt) can be used to enable backports.

 ## Role variables